eirikdahlen/TDT4290_Aqueous/README.md

 yarn installer-win
 ```

-To install, find the `release-builds` folder that is created, and run `AqeousInstaller.exe` as administrator.
+To install, find the `release-builds` folder that is created, and run `AqueousInstaller.exe` as administrator.

-After the installation, the application is located at `C:\Users\<username>\AppData\Local\aqeous`.
+After the installation, the application is located at `C:\Users\<username>\AppData\Local\aqueous`.

 ## Installation

-To install the software, go to [releases](https://github.com/eirikdahlen/TDT4290_Aqeous/releases) in the Github repository.
+To install the software, go to [releases](https://github.com/eirikdahlen/TDT4290_Aqueous/releases) in the Github repository.
 Every release of the product is available here as an installable `.exe` file (for Windows), along with the features included in each release.

-Simply download the `AqeousInstaller.exe` file, run as Administrator and run the program as any other desktop application.
+Simply download the `AqueousInstaller.exe` file, run as Administrator and run the program as any other desktop application.

 ## Connecting two computers via Ethernet